sourcefrog/cargo-mutants/README.md

 * A `mutants.json` file describing all the generated mutants.

-* An `outcomes.json` file describing the results of all tests.
+* An `outcomes.json` file describing the results of all tests, including the path of the log and diff files.

 ### Hangs and timeouts